ncg5/npre555/README.md

 # README

-This repository is for CP1 of NPRE 555 (Fall 2020)
+This repository is for NPRE 555 (Fall 2020)